excalq/tupac/README.md

 ## License
-Tupac was developed by Arthur Ketcham at Gloo.us/Tango Group.
+Tupac was developed by Arthur Ketcham at [Gloo.us / Tango Group](http://gloo.us/).
 It is released under the MIT license:

 www.opensource.org/licenses/MIT